Mesothelioma Stages

 Amy Fair, RN, Mesothelioma Patient Advocate

-Prognosis of Mesothelioma Stages
+Prognosis by Mesothelioma Stage

-The staging of mesothelioma plays a large role in determining mesothelioma prognosis.
+The progression of mesothelioma plays a large role in determining mesothelioma prognosis.
 Although every patient’s situation is different, being diagnosed in the earlier stages can lead to better survival outcomes.
-Patients with early-stage mesothelioma are more likely to qualify for more aggressive life-extending surgeries.

 StageLife Expectancy